dps923/winter2020/graded-work/assign3.md

 ### Getting started, iOS app

 Create a new iOS app, using the Single View Application template.
-The name of the app should be "**TBA**".
+The name of the app should be "**ILoveCats**".

 Follow best practices about project creation.
 Ask if you are unsure.